FORTLOC Monaco Tour - The glamour of the principality of Monaco

 Le Jardin Japonais

+If you've seen our video tour of Monaco, you'll notice that we ended the tour at Le Jardin Japonais.
+Why did we make that choice?
 After hiking around Monaco's attractions, Le Jardin Japonais is the perfect place to relax.
 The Japanese garden-themed park is located a few minutes walk from the Fairmont Monte Carlo Hotel tunnel.
 It was designed by landscape architect Yasuo Beppu at the request of Prince Rainier III.
 The park comes complete with stone lanterns, bamboo hedges, a waterfall, and a pond with colorful koi fish.

-It's the perfect place to end your exploration of the principality, but if you choose to do that, you should note that the garden closes at 5:45 or 6:45 pm, depending on the season.
+It's the perfect place to end your exploration of the city-state, but if you choose to do that, you should note that the garden closes at 5:45 or 6:45 pm, depending on the season.
 You certainly don't want to show up there only to encounter closed gates.

 Thermes Marins Monte Carlo